jsdevel/config-tools/README.md

 ``````
 Any "*.json$" file within the config directory  can be loaded by config-tools, no matter
-where you are witin your project.
+where you are within your project.